 After the fall of second Chera kingdom during 11-12th centuries which happened due to the invasion of Cholas, Kerala was divided into many small kingdoms called ‘Nadu’ or ‘Natturajyangal’.
 Among these kingdoms, Kolathunadu in north Malabar, Kozhikode or Calicut in Malabar proper, Cochin and Venad or Travancore were the strongest.
 The right to conduct Mamankam festival was handed over to another local chief of Malabar region named Valluvanadu (though some say it was originally handed over to the kings of Cochin who claimed origins from the Chera kings, and they later transferred the right to rule Valluvakonatiris or the rulers of Valluvanadu).
 However with the expansion of the kingdom of Calicut, the Tirunavaya region was captured by the Samutiris or Zamorin kings of Calicut.
 Zamorins then declared themselves as the supreme rulers of Kerala and all other local chieftains had to send flags to Mamankam which was hosted in every 12 years as symbol of submission to the Zamorins.
 However the Valluvakonatiris never acknowledged the supremacy of the Zamorins.
 Instead of sending flags, they sent suicide fighters known as Chavers instead.
 Thus the Thirunavaya region which once witnessed cultural festival of Mamankam became a battlefield which saw patriotic warriors falling by showcasing their martial prowess in an attempt to restore the lost glory of their kingdom.

-The Zamorins seated themselves at the venue of Mamankam called as Nilapadu Thara under heavy protection of guards.
+The Zamorins seated themselves at the venue of Mamankam called Nilapadu Thara under heavy protection of guards.
 The Chavers tried to break the protection and defeat the Zamorin.
 Every 12 years, this attempt continued.
 The Chavers were chosen from prominent Nair warrior families of Valluvanadu.
 From childhood, these Chavers were trained in Kalari martial art schools and prepared themselves to take on the forces of Zamorins when they grow up to restore the lost glory of their kingdom and to take back the honor of their beloved king.
-Before departing for the battle, these Chavers took their last meal from the home and worshipped at Tirumandamkunnu Bhagavati temple.
+Before departing for the battle, these Chavers took their last meal from home and worshipped their Kuladevi at Tirumandamkunnu Bhagavati temple.
 However, their efforts to kill Zamorins were mostly futile because the Zamorins were heavily guarded and the Chavers mostly fell fighting these guards.
-In one instance a sixteen year old Chaver named Putumanna Kandaru Menon fought through the forces of the Zamorin and reached Nilappadu Thara to swing his sword at the Zamorin, before he was killed by the forces of the Zamorin.
+In one instance a sixteen-year-old Chaver named Putumanna Kandaru Menon fought through the forces of the Zamorin and reached Nilappadu Thara to swing his sword at Zamorin, before he was killed by the forces of the Zamorin.

-There exists folks songs praising heroic deeds of Chavers like Chengazhi Nambiar paattu, Kandar Menon paattu etc. Chengazhi Nambiar paattu is about a Chaver from Cochin and his Nair squad who went to fight for Mamankam.
+There exist folks songs praising heroic deeds of Chavers like Chengazhi Nambiar paattu, Kandar Menon paattu etc. Chengazhi Nambiar paattu is about a Chaver from Cochin and his Nair squad who went to fight for Mamankam.
 This would mean that the rulers of Cochin too helped the Valluvakonatiris against the Zamorins.
 Also historically, the Cochin kings were also arch rivals of Zamorins just like Valluvakonatiris.
 The Kandar Menon paattu is about a Chaver from Valluvanadu who along with his teenage son Ittappu and friends went to Mamankam and died there after a heroic battle.

 (Feature Image Courtesy: Kochionline)